varigence/docs/bimlflex/modeling-tools/accelerator.md

 ## Final Review and Preview Publish

-Once the metadata has been modelled and the preview represents the target model a user will then publish the metadata to the metadata repository.
+Once the metadata has been modeled and the preview represents the target model a user will then publish the metadata to the metadata repository.

 ### Publishing the Final Preview